15 agosto 2019

-Jaguar, cougar, and ocelot: In its last episode, the series “Residents of the Forest” brings images of the large Amazon felids
+In its ninth and final episode, the web series “Residents of the Forest”

 Recorded during the last few months at the Chico Mendes Extractive Reserve (Resex) in the state of Acre, Brazil, the images were captured through tree-mounted camera traps that have motion sensors and record anything that moves.
 By doing so, these cameras could record scenes of animals in their natural environments during the day and night.